LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## About anti_debug.config

+This config file is a file that contains detection rules to be used in AntiDebugSeeker.py.
-There are sections named Anti_Debug_API and Anti_Debug_Technique in the anti_debug.config file.
+There are sections named Anti_Debug_API and Anti_Debug_Technique.

 - **Anti_Debug_API**